 DevilCraft in Hamamatsucho specializes in Chicago-style deep-dish pizzas, paired with some of the finest craft beer around.
 The classic combo of beer and pizza here is every bit as good as it’s advertised.

 - Isola blu (Ginza; mid-range)

 Down an unassuming, quiet street in Ginza is some of the best pizza Tokyo has to offer.
 Die-hard pizza fans will love Isola blu’s crispy, chewy, wood-fired pizza.

-Pizza Strada serves New York Style Pizza that's cooked in front of your eyes; there's even a terrace should you wish to dine outside.
+Pizza Strada serves some fine wood-fired New York-style pizza cooked in front of your eyes; there's even a terrace should you wish to dine outside.

 Recommended Okonomiyaki in Tokyo